Welcome to our proprietary effective community engagement model; the

 The Tarkwa Breman Girls’ School (TBGS) is a tuition-free primary school.
 Parents volunteer their labor on our TBCE cocoa farm in exchange for access to a tuition-free education for their daughters.

 TBGS has 240 students enrolled in four grade levels, with a new class of 30 girls enrolled each September.

-The TBCE’s 17-acre cocoa farm provides a dual purpose: volunteer labor hours worked at the farm by community members provide free education for their daughters at the girls’ school, and our team is able to test Good Agricultural Practices (GAP) for cocoa farming and improve crop yields.
+The TBCE’s 10-acre cocoa farm provides a dual purpose: volunteer labor hours worked at the farm by community members provide free education for their daughters at the girls’ school, and our team can test Good Agricultural Practices (GAP) for cocoa farming and improve crop yields.